otammato/Python_API_CRUD_operations/README.md

 We create a Products's list using a Flask server.
 Your application should allow you to add a product, retrieve the products, retrieve a specific product with its id, update a specific product with its id, and delete a product with its id.
 All these operations will be achieved through the REST API endpoints in your Flask server.

-You will create an application with API endpoints to perform Create, Retrieve, Update, and Delete operations on the above data using a Flask server.
+We will create an application with API endpoints to perform Create, Retrieve, Update, and Delete operations on the above data using a Flask server.

-You will use cURL and POSTMAN to test the implemented endpoints.
+We will use cURL and POSTMAN to test the implemented endpoints.

 ## Pre-steps:
 1. Create an EC2 instance